jayden11/QuantEcon.site/wiki_py_docstrings.rst

 There are a few additional points to mention here:

 * When listing parameters and return types, we start by providing the variable name, then space-colon-space, then the type of the object.
 Additionaly, if the parameter is optional, we say this.
-I also like to give the default value in parenthsis after the word optional (see the line for the parameter <code>c</code> above)
+I also like to give the default value in parenthsis after the word optional (see the line for the parameter ``c`` above)
 * We should make sure that each line in a docstring is no longer than 72 characters (as specified in the official python style guide, `PEP8 <http://legacy.python.org/dev/peps/pep-0008/>`_)
 * The examples section should feel just like a copy/paste from an interactive python session where the example's code was executed.
 * There should be a blank line at the end of the docstring.
-* When documenting a method, do not include <code>self</code> in the list of parameters.
+* When documenting a method, do not include ``self`` in the list of parameters.

 Documenting classes
 ---------------------

-The <code>numpydoc</code> standard for documenting classes is very similar.
-The key components are (this all goes the first line of the docstring that is below the line containing the <code>class</code> keyword)
+The ``numpydoc`` standard for documenting classes is very similar.
+The key components are (this all goes the first line of the docstring that is below the line containing the ``class`` keyword)

 #.
 A short description of what the class does
 #.
-A <code>Parameters</code> section that describes the parameters for the class's <code>__init__</code> function
+A ``Parameters`` section that describes the parameters for the class's ``__init__`` function
 #.
-An <code>Attributes</code> section that describes all the attributes of the class.
-This replaces the <code>Returns</code> section we saw above for functions and methods.
+An ``Attributes`` section that describes all the attributes of the class.
+This replaces the ``Returns`` section we saw above for functions and methods.
 #.
-Any of the optional sections outlined above in addition to an optional section describing the <code>Methods</code> that are implemented specifically for this class.
+Any of the optional sections outlined above in addition to an optional section describing the ``Methods`` that are implemented specifically for this class.

-<strong>Remark</strong> There is often overlap between the parameter list and the attribute list.
-To avoid repetition attributes already discussed in the parameter list can be entered in the attributes list in the form <code>a, b, c : see Parameters</code>.
+**Remark** There is often overlap between the parameter list and the attribute list.
+To avoid repetition attributes already discussed in the parameter list can be entered in the attributes list in the form ``a, b, c : see Parameters``.
 An example is given below.

 Examples
 =========